 - Sweetener: These chocolate chip cookies with protein are naturally very subtle with sweetness.
 Add a little low GI coconut sugar, monk fruit sweetener, maple syrup, date syrup (or honey) for added sweetness.

 - Coconut: A little shredded coconut or flaked coconut will add flavor and texture to the soft chewy protein powder cookies.

 Make Ahead: Prepare the protein cookie dough and freeze it for up to 3 months, then thaw before shaping and baking.
 You can also pre-scoop and shape the cookies before freezing.

 Storing: The baked peanut butter banana oatmeal cookies can be stored in an airtight container in the refrigerator for 1 week.

 You can enjoy these oatmeal protein cookies cold or warmed up in the microwave for a few seconds, first.
 I love one cold in the summer with healthy frappuccino recipe!

 Can I freeze protein cookies?
 Absolutely.
-You can freeze these oatmeal protein cookies for up to 3 months in an airtight container.
+You can freeze these for up to 3 months in an airtight container.

-Peanut butter is an integral part of these healthy banana oatmeal cookies.
-However, if you’re unable to consume peanut butter, you could try this recipe with almond butter or hazelnut butter.
-For a nut-free version, sunflower seed butter may work well.
+Peanut butter is an integral part of these healthy protein cookies.
+However, if you’re unable to consume peanut butter, you could try this recipe with almond butter, tahini or sunflower seed butter.

-However, if you want to experiment with vegan protein powder, I recommend using ½ the amount, to begin with.
-You can then naturally boost the protein with additions like chia seeds and other high-protein nuts/seeds.
+However, if you want to experiment with vegan protein powder, I recommend using 1/2 the amount, to begin with.
+You can then naturally boost the protein with additions like chia seeds and other high-protein nuts or seeds.